norman/friendly_id/Guide.md

 ## Overview

-FriendlyId is a Ruby gem which allows you to work with human-friendly strings as if they were numeric ids for ActiveRecord models.
+FriendlyId is a Ruby gem which allows you to work with human-friendly strings as if they were numeric ids for Active Record models.
 This facilitates replacing "unfriendly" URL's like

     http://example.com/states/4323454